Also see my page dedicated to the South Canol with pictures from our numerous trips on this favourite route of ours.

 Sign at the start of the Nahanni Range Road

-The first 80 km provided reasonable road conditions and nice scenery.
+The first 80 kilometres provided reasonable road conditions and nice scenery.

-We didn't know yet that the best was another 50 km ahead.
+We didn't know yet that the best area was the next 50 kilometres.

 Nahanni Range Yukon gov't campground sign, km 84